Boston Neighborhoods

 Boston is a waterfront city, almost surrounded by Boston Harbor, the Charles River, and Massachusetts Bay.
 Stretching out east of the city are the Boston Harbor Islands - almost like another world, with several islands just a short ferry ride from Boston's Long Wharf.

-Only a couple of these waterfront areas are neighborhoods, but they are all wonderful places to explore and enjoy.
+Only a couple of these waterfront areas are actual neighborhoods, but all are wonderful places to explore and enjoy.

 More to See & Do in Boston